hapl/hapl/README.md

 <!--
 **hapl/hapl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 I'm a data scientist with a background in computer science.
-I completed my training in Lighthouse Labs.
-I am looking for a new position in data science.
+I completed my training in Lighthouse Labs and I am looking for a new position in data science.

 - 🔭 I’m currently working on building my portfolio.
 - 🌱 I’m currently learning time series and PowerBI.